mynewsdesk/mnd-dev/README.md

 Executable will be available as `bin/mnd` which you can run to test your changes before publishing.

+If you are getting the `library not found for -lssl` error when attempting to compile please patch your `LIBRARY_PATH` as explained in: https://github.com/brianmario/mysql2/issues/795#issuecomment-337006164

 ### Publish a new release

 Just merge your changes to master.
 Running `mnd update` will reinstall using the current HEAD.